Alamofire/Alamofire/README.md

 #### Response Handler Queue

-Reponse handlers by default are executed on the main dispatch queue.
+Response handlers by default are executed on the main dispatch queue.
 However, a custom dispatch queue can be provided instead.

 ```swift
 let utilityQueue = DispatchQueue.global(qos: .utility)